Bunq Travel Card

-bunq has premium accounts that come with a €7.99 monthly fee – but here we are comparing Revolut with the bunq Travel
+Bunq has premium account that comes with a €7.99 monthly fee – but here we are just comparing Revolut with the bunq Travel

 One useful feature of the bunq Travel

-bunq has a full EU banking licence and all funds are covered by the Dutch bank guarantee.
+Bunq has a full EU banking licence (unlike Revolut) and all funds are covered by the Dutch bank guarantee.

 With a Revolut